Updated June 15, 2023

 |Share-nothing Architecture||Teradata task executing in a virtual processor is independent of the tasks in other virtual processors.

 |Task execution on any node of the Hadoop is independent to tasks executing on other nodes.|

-|Automatic data distribution||In Teradata the hashing operation is performed over the primary key of a table to distribute the data evenly over the disks.||In Hadoop, the data is distributed among the nodes as per the space available in the data nodes.|
+|Automatic Data Distribution||In Teradata, the hashing operation is performed on the primary key of a table to evenly distribute the data across the disks.||In Hadoop, the data is distributed among the nodes based on the available space in the data nodes.|

-|Hardware Fault tolerance||If a job fails, then the same job is triggered on a different processor with a different replica of data.
+|Hardware Fault Tolerance||If a job fails, it will be automatically triggered on a different processor with a different replica of the data.

-|If a job/node fails, then the same job is triggered on a different node on which the replica of data is present.|
+|If a job or node fails, the same job will be triggered on a different node where a replica of the data is present.|

 |Capital Investment||Huge( Software Licensing + hardware )

 |Less ( Commodity hardware ( less expensive ) and no license ).|

 |Speed of Processing||Comparatively faster than Hadoop.||Comparatively slower than Teradata.|